Rjesh2006/Q_m_l/Machine_learning(M.L).md/machine_learning _method.md

 ## Reinforcement Machine Learning

-Reinforcement machine learning is a machine learning model that is similar to supervised learning, but the algorithm isn’t trained using sample data.
+**Reinforcement machine learning is a machine learning model that is similar to supervised learning, but the algorithm isn’t trained using sample data.
 This model learns as it goes by using trial and error.
-A sequence of successful outcomes will be reinforced to develop the best recommendation or policy for a given problem.
+A sequence of successful outcomes will be reinforced to develop the best recommendation or policy for a given problem.**

-The IBM Watson® system that won the Jeopardy! challenge in 2011 is a good example.
-The system used reinforcement learning to learn when to attempt an answer (or question, as it were), which square to select on the board, and how much to wager—especially on daily doubles.
+**The IBM Watson® system that won the Jeopardy! challenge in 2011 is a good example.
+The system used reinforcement learning to learn when to attempt an answer (or question, as it were), which square to select on the board, and how much to wager—especially on daily doubles***

 Learn more about reinforcement learning [here](https://developer.ibm.com/articles/cc-models-machine-learning/#reinforcement-learning).